jinscript/CarND-Vehicle-Detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I take six consecutive frames and compute its bound boxes.
-After that, I build a heatmap and apply thresholds on it.
+After that, I build a summed heatmap and apply thresholds on it.
 At last, I use `scipy.ndimage.measurements.label()` to come up with the final bound boxes.
+I also use false positives of current frame to reduce false positives of summed heatmap.

 ![alt text][pipeline]
 ---